 Capsicum annuum

 Gorgeous orange pre-1900 heirloom from the Doe Hill area of Highland County, Virginia.
-Excellent for short season.
-Exceptionally sweet, one of the sweetest we’ve ever tried, thick walls, crispy, juicy, delicious raw, super early to bear.
-An adorably squat little lobed pumpkin of a pepper, a delight to harvest!
+Excellent for short season growers.
+Exceptionally sweet, crisp and juicy with thick walls that make for a delicious raw snacking treat.
+Super early to bear.
+Adorably squat and lobed fruits with an uncanny resemblance to little pumpkins!
 Makes for a very festive stuffed pepper plate!

 Growing Instructions: